nanos/FediFetcher/README.md

 When using a cronjob, we are using file based locking to avoid multiple overlapping executions of the script.
 The timeout period for the lock can be configured using `--lock-hours`.

 If you are running FediFetcher locally, my recommendation is to run it manually once, before turning on the cron job: The first run will be significantly slower than subsequent runs, and that will help you prevent overlapping during that first run.

-If you wish to [run FediFetcher for multiple users on your instance](https://blog.thms.uk/2023/04/muli-user-support-for-fedifetcher?utm_source=github), you can supply the `--access-token` argument multiple times, with different access tokens for different users.
-That will allow you to fetch replies and/or backfill profiles for multiple users on your account.
-Have a look at the [sample script provided](./examples/FediFetcher-multiple-users.sh).

 *Note:* if you wish to run FediFetcher using Windows Task Scheduler, you can rename the script to the `.pyw` extension instead of `.py`, and it will run silently, without opening a console window.